bolaubi/Canberra-RealEstateSales-20072019/README.md

 - Use **property_sales_canberra_preprocessed.sql** as the database for the dashboard instead of **property_sales_canberra_preprocessed100.sql** to gain a complete preprocessed dataset.

+## Dataset:

+Data were obtained from HtAG®.
+HtAG® or Higher than Average Growth is an analytics portal that assists real estate professionals, investors and home buyers in making property-related decisions with the help of timely and actionable real estate market data.
+HtAG® leverages the benefits of machine learning to rank the growth potential of over 420 Local Government Areas and 6,200 suburbs, Australia wide.

+Column Descriptions

+- datesold = date when the property was sold
+- price = price of the property when it was sold
+- suburb = suburbs in Canberra, Australia
+- postcode = postal code of a place
+- lat = latitude of the location
+- lon = longitude of the location
+- parking = number of parking lots
+- bathrooms = number of bathrooms
+- bedrooms = number of bedrooms
+- propertyType = type of the property
+- suburbid = the id of the suburbs

 ## Introduction

 The aim of this project is to conduct exploratory data analysis and construct a regression-based machine learning model for predicting real estate prices in the Canberra district.
 The selected metric for this project is MAE (Mean Absolute Error) due to the presence of a highly skewed distribution of monetary values, including numerous outliers.
 MAE is a robust metric when dealing with such outliers.